• Skip to primary navigation

 Programming

-The SFFILM Programming team is seeking an organized, enthusiastic, and welcoming candidate to support the activities of the SFFILM Guest Office for the 2023 SFFILM Festival.
+The SFFILM Programming team is seeking an organized, enthusiastic, and welcoming candidate to support the activities of the SFFILM Guest Office for the 2025 SFFILM International Film Festival.

-The Guest Office Assistant supports all activities of the Guest Office Department, including communications and hospitality for all the guests attending the Festival (filmmakers, speakers, industry, and jury).
-This position would work closely with the Guest Office Manager, Coordinator and all Programmers, and would provide public facing and behind the scenes support.
+The Guest Office Coordinator supports all activities of the Guest Office Department, including communications and hospitality for all the guests attending the Festival (filmmakers, speakers, industry, and jury).
+This position would work closely with the Guest Office Manager, Filmmaker Liaisons and all Programmers, and would provide public facing and behind the scenes support.
 This position is ideal for someone with excellent communication skills and attention to detail seeking to enhance their experience in guest/artist relations.
 Film festival experience strongly preferred.

-This is a full-time temporary role from 3/27 to 5/3, paid at an hourly rate of $20 per hour.
-This role has the expectation of some overtime pre-festival, with a high volume of overtime expected during the SFFILM Festival (April 13-April 23).
+This is a full-time temporary role from March 3, 2025 to May 2 2025, paid at an hourly rate of $20 per hour.
+SFFILM currently supports a hybrid-remote schedule, with an average of 3 days per week working in person in the San Francisco offices at 455 Ninth St in San Francisco, as well as time onsite throughout the Bay Area supporting SFFILM events.
+This role has the expectation of some overtime pre-festival, with overtime expected leading up to and during days, nights and weekends of the SFFILM Festival (April 17-April 27).

 • Acts as a liaison between Guest Office, Programming, Operations, Transportation, Development, Theater and other staff.